-Key management personnel:
+Key management personnel

 Key management personnel are those persons that have the authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
 Key management includes executive and non-executive members of the Company's Board of Directors, the CEO, CFO, and a vice president.

-During the year ended December 31, 2018, the CEO and a vice president of the Company were paid compensation of \$155,000 (2017 - \$205,000) which is included in salaries, marketing and exploration expenses; non-executive members of the Company's Board of Directors received no cash compensation or stock options.
+During the year ended December 31, 2019, the Company accrued compensation of \$155,000 (2018 - \$155,000) to the CEO, which is included in salaries, marketing and exploration expenses; non-executive members of the Company's Board of Directors received no cash compensation or stock options.

-Other related parties:
+Other related parties

-During the year ended December 31, 2018:
+During the year ended December 31, 2019:

-- a) Legal services valued at \$17,167 (2017 \$68,235) were provided by a law firm for which one of the directors of the Company is a partner; and - b) The Company paid \$11,379 (2017 \$20,730) for administrative services and \$12,000 (2017 \$12,600) for rent expense to a company owned by a director and officer of the Company.
+- a) Legal services valued at \$28,669 (2018 \$17,167) were provided by a law firm for which one of the directors of the Company is a partner; and - b) The Company paid \$40,900 (2018 \$11,379) for administrative services and \$12,000 (2018 \$12,000) for rent expense to a company owned by a director and officer of the Company.

-As at December 31, 2018, the Company owed \$46,948 (2017 - \$119,964) to related parties, which is included in accounts payable and accrued liabilities.
+As at December 31, 2019, the Company owed \$241,857 (December 31, 2018 - \$46,948) to related parties, which is included in accounts payable and accrued liabilities.

-10. CAPITAL DISCLOSURES
+10. CAPITAL MANAGEMENT

-The Company manages its common shares, options and warrants as capital, each components of shareholders' equity.
-As at December 31, 2018, the Company's shareholders' equity was \$47,815.
+The Company manages its common shares, options and warrants as capital, each components of shareholders' equity (deficiency).
+As at December 31, 2019, the Company's shareholders' deficiency was \$247,329.
 As the Company is an exploration-stage mining company, its principal source of funds is from the issuance of common shares (See Note 1).
 When managing the capital structure, the Company's competing objectives are to minimize the number of shares issued and to raise sufficient capital to both safeguard its ability to continue as a going concern, and to execute near-term exploration objectives.
 The Company has not established any quantitative capital management criteria as the competing objectives require subjective analysis.

-There were no changes to the Company's approach to capital management during the year ended December 31, 2018.
+There were no changes to the Company's approach to capital management during the year ended December 31, 2019.
 The Company is not subject to any externally imposed capital requirements.